NATO chief distances himself from Soleimani strike, says it was a 'U.S. decision'

 "Iran must refrain from further violence and provocations," he added.

-The secretary general was also asked about what would happen if Iran were to retaliate in a way that would trigger Article 5, a collective defense clause that commits member states to protecting each other in case of an attack.
+The secretary-general was also asked about what would happen if Iran were to retaliate in a way that would trigger Article 5, a collective defense clause that commits member states to protecting one another in case of attack.

 NATO suspended training of Iraqi forces to ensure the safety of several hundred mission members amid fears for regional stability after the airstrike that killed Soleimani.
 Stoltenberg said they were prepared to continue training and capacity-building when the situation on the ground makes it possible.

-Asked if Iraqi parliament's decision means NATO’s contingent of about 500 trainers, advisors and supporting personnel currently in the country will also have to leave, Stoltenberg said he won’t speculate on the matter as they continue to work closely with the Iraqi government, adding that NATO’s forces are in the country by invitation of the Iraqi government.
+Asked if the vote means NATO’s contingent of about 500 trainers, advisers and supporting personnel currently in the country will also have to leave, Stoltenberg said he wouldn’t speculate on the matter as NATO continues to work closely with the Iraqi government, adding that NATO’s forces are in the country by invitation of the Iraqi government.

 Lawmakers demanding answers from Trump on Soleimani assassinationJan.
 7, 202002:59